rails/weblog/_posts/2017-07-25-Rails-5-0-5-rc2-and-5-1-3-rc2-have-been-released.markdown

 If no regressions are found, expect the final release on Monday, July 31, 2017.
-If you find one, please open an [issue on GitHub](https://github.com/rails/rails/issues/new) and mention me (@github_user}) on it, so that we can fix it before the final release.
+If you find one, please open an [issue on GitHub](https://github.com/rails/rails/issues/new) and mention me (@kaspth) on it, so that we can fix it before the final release.

 ## CHANGES since 5.0.4